shatakshigarg/countdown_timer/README.md

 # Countdown_timer
-#Language -  Python
-#Features - Reset/Stop and Pause/Resume.
-#Library used Tkinter.
+Using Tkinter Library in Python with features Reset/Stop and Pause/Resume